etherscan-io/bitshares.foundation/worker.md

 ## Reward worker proposals

-The BitShares Blockchain Foundation splits the reward workers into two sub-types, namely escrow and budget workers.
-For both workers the
+Rewards worker proposals may be divided into two sub-types, namely escrow and budget workers.

-* **escrow workers**: With this, we organize freelancers around the world that want to work for the BitShares DAC through our trusted escrow setup which carefully vets the individual offers, sets them up on the blockchain and ensures the maximum of code quality for the BTS token holders.
+* **escrow workers**: Freelancers around the world, who want to work for the BitShares DAC through an escrow setup which carefully vets the individual offers, are organized and set up on the blockchain and ensure the maximum of code quality for the BTS token holders.

 * **budget workers**: These workers serve as a budget that can be tapped whenever it is needed for purposes defined in the individual budget workers.
 This serves as working budget that is more flexible then static escrow workers in the way that it allows to reward many different people for their support out of a single purpose-specific fund.

 *Remark 1*
 A reward on a worker can only send BTS that have been